marc0x71/mesone.nvim/README.md

 |run|Run target|
 |debug|Run target in debug (using DAP)|

+The Mesone plugin will help you to compose the command via the auto-completion 😊

 ## Tests

-Using `Mesone` you can easly execute test, the following keyboard shortcut are available:
+Using `Mesone` you can easily execute test, the following keyboard shortcut are available:

 - `r` - execute selected test
 - `d` - debug selected test
 - `l` - show last log of selected test
 - `<CR>` - go to the source code of selected test
 - `q` or `<ESC>` - close the testcases window

+In the test source code a sign will appear, in the definition, which will indicate the status of the last execution

 Currently only for the following test framework is supported the "go-to" feature: